 Lariat Necklaces Are Unique and Beautiful Pieces

-As I said above, one of my favorite necklaces is the lariat because of its lack of closure.
-These necklaces are great styles for children or adults with dexterity issues in their hands because they don’t have to fasten their necklaces with a hard to clasp closure.
-It’s much easier to loop the necklace around and slide the pendant part through the loop than it is to try and attach everything with a lobster or ring clasp.
+Again, one of my favorite necklaces is the lariat because of its lack of closure.
+These necklaces are great options for children or adults with dexterity issues in their hands because they don’t have to fasten their necklaces with a hard to clasp closure.
+It’s much easier to loop the necklace around and slide the pendant part through the loop than it is to attach everything with a lobster or ring clasp.

 Finally, I like lariats because they are relatively easy to make and style.
-There are numerous options available, the necklace I showcase here is relatively simple, but you can look at adding additional strands, more beaded elements, and different rings and pendants.
+There are many options available, the necklace I showcase here is relatively simple, but you can look at adding additional strands, more beaded elements, and unique rings and pendants.

 I hope you enjoyed this tutorial and found it useful.
 Please share this with your network on your favorite social media platform.
 I’d also love it if you’re willing to share this post on Pinterest!